ericmwalk/weblog.lol/weblog/2025/02/2025-02-21_shed-office-heating-upgrade.md

 ---
-title: Shed Office Heating Upgrade
 publish: "true"
 date: 2025-02-20 08:42
 tags:
   - ProjectShed
 url: https://ericmwalk.blog/2025/02/21/shed-office-heating-upgrade.html
 ---

+# Shed Office Heating Upgrade

 On a whim last week I decided I needed to get a little more heat flowing in the *Shed Office* as the electric heaters I have works great until the temps at night get down to -10ºF as it is a little too much for them to keep up even blasting all night (which I don't love doing).
 So some mornings I would wake up to 32ºF in the shed and if when I woke up I turned the heaters on it would take some time (sometimes half the day) to get the shed to a OK temp of in the high 40ºF so I could come out and then work.
 Because of that somedays I would just bail and try to work from the house.